Car dashboard lights explained: what shouldn’t be ignored?

 What do dashboard light colors indicate?

-• Red warning lights alarm drivers about malfunctions and system failures that shouldn’t be ignored.
-It might also indicate safety issues.
+• Red warning lights alarm drivers about malfunctions and system failures that shouldn't be ignored because they may indicate safety issues and might be costly to repair.
 Usually, red dashboard lights require immediate attention.

 • Yellow or orange warning lights provide important information, although not as critical as the red ones.
 The check engine light (CEL) or the low fuel sign are both in orange.
 You can carry on driving your vehicle, but you have to be aware that your attention is required.